Sylvain-Barde/stackTex/README.md

 ### Build file fields and options

-A build file is a JSON document containing all the instructions required for stackTex to build either a `.tex + .pdf` document or an `.xml` file.
 There is a minimum requirement for any stackTex build file, detailed below, however each template (including any additional user-added templates) can have their own customisations.

 #### Common fields required for all output templates